 Where is Everest Located?

 Mt.
 Everest is located in the Khumbu region of Nepal.
 While mentioning the location of Everest, we must not forget the fact that the peak is shared between Nepal and Tibet (the Autonomous Region of China).
 The mountain can be seen as a symbol of the relationship between the two countries.
 The latitudinal and longitudinal coordinates of Mt.
-Everest are 27° 59' 9.8340'' North and 86° 55' 21.4428'' East.
+Everest is 27° 59' 9.8340' North and 86° 55' 21.4428' East.

 It is the pride of the Mahalangur Himalayan range that stretches across countries like Afghanistan, Pakistan, India, Bhutan, Nepal, and China.